-TV WORTH WATCHING (www.tvworthwatching.com) finds and separate's what great on TV.
+TV WORTH WATCHING (www.tvworthwatching.com) highlights what's great on TV.
 The bad stuff, certainly, is easy enough to find.
 But in an ever-expanding TV universe, and with newspapers devoting less space and resources to quality analysis of television, where can a person turn to find trustworthy, informed recommendations about the best of what's out there?

 TVWorthWatching.com provides expert opinion and recommendations on breaking television news, scripted dramas and comdies, documentaries, reality programming and everything in between.
 TVWW has a roster of over 10 writers delivering original web-exclusive stories and interviews.
 We cover new DVD releases, seasonal merchandise, books on TV, and more.